Ferrari Special Editions & One Offs

 Base Car: Ferrari 360 Modena

 The Ferrari 360 Barchetta (serial number 120020) is a one-off based on the Ferrari 360 Spider which was commissioned by Gianni Agnelli in 2000 as a wedding present for the then Fiat chairman and president of Ferrari, Luca Cordero di Montezemolo.
-The name Barchetta (which roughly translates as ‘little boat’) refers to roofless, 2 seat sports cars like this one.
-This model is similar to the Ferrari 360 Spider, although the latter came with a removable bonnet, which while slightly less elegant, was certainly more practical.
+It came with a removable bonnet, which was quite practical.
+Learn More

 Year: 2006